 - 1 green onion, thinly sliced

 - 2 teaspoons sesame seeds

-- Heat 2 tablespoons of sesame oil in your wok or large pan on the stove over medium heat.
+- Heat 2 tablespoons of sesame oil in your wok or large pan on the stove over medium-high heat.
 Once oil is shimmering, add flank steak and sear on all sides.
 Remove from pan and set on a plate while you start the vegetables.